nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## 2. Quick Start

 ### 2.1 System Requirements
-To run Scheduler--;, your computer must meet these minimum system requirements
+To run Scheduler--;, your computer must meet these minimum system requirements:

 - Operating System: Windows 7 and above, Mac OS X or Linux
 - Java 11 installed on computer

+You can install version 11 of Java from this [link](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html).

 ### 2.2 Setup Instructions